ForgeRock/forgeops/README.md

 **AM export**
 AM configuration export works differently.
 Due to the large number of config files in file based configuration, we don't want to export all files.
 So the export identifies only the updated configuration and exports any updated files.
-These updated files are exported to `docker/$version/am/config-exported`.
-This folder is also ignored by git.
+These updated files are exported to `docker/$version/am/config`.

 ```bash
 # Export all configurations to the docker folder